SwissLife-OSS/Confix/README.md

 # Distributing Components
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/7) about this section.
+>  **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/7) about this section.**

 In Confix, we have two primary methods to distribute components: Direct Shipping and Repositories.